How Much Does It Cost to Repair a Tire?

 Here are some guidelines to help you determine when to replace your tires:

-Arizona, Illinois, Ohio, Oregon, Tennessee, Texas, and Washington.
+Arizona, Colorado, Illinois, Indiana, Ohio, Oregon, Tennessee, Texas, and Washington.

 A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 You’re encouraged to discuss your specific circumstances with your own professional advisors.
 The purpose of this post is merely to provide you with info and insights you can use to make such discussions more productive!
 Naturally, all comments by, or references to, third parties represent their own views, and Lemonade assumes no responsibility for them.
 Coverage and discounts may not be available in all states.